Cambridge-Vision-Technologies/cambridge-vision-technologies.github.io/README.md

 # Our company website

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

+## Aims

+- responsive
+- accessible
+- simple

 ## Prerequisites

+- You need to first create a `~/cvt-website.env` file in your home directory.
+This should contain all teh environment variables that are needed to build and deploy the system.
+A sample env file is included at `./sample.env`

 You should be able to develop and run this project directly in GitHub Codespaces or.